 🌱 Store ‘Em

-Herbs can be chopped up and frozen in oil or water (use a ice cube tray for ease).
+Herbs can be chopped up and frozen in oil or water (use an ice cube tray for ease).
 That way you can use them in recipes all year long.

 🌱 Dry ‘Em

-You don’t need a fancy drier to dry summer herbs.
-You can simply keep them in an open paper bag in a dry, dark place with good ventilation and low humidity.
+You don’t need a fancy dryer to dry summer herbs.
+Simply keep them in an open paper bag in a dry, dark place with good ventilation and low humidity.
 You can also dry them in the microwave or oven.

 - Harvest your bounty.
 You put in all the work, now reap the rewards.
 Regular harvesting is better for overall plant health, just make sure you do it correctly.

-- Group plants together by needs.
-So plants that need the same amount of sun, water, and type of soil.
+- Group plants together that need the same amount of sun, water, and type of soil.